colinch4/colinch4.github.io/_posts/2020/design-pattern/creational-patterns/2020-02-06-Prototype Design Pattern.md

 ---
 layout: post
 title: "Prototype Design Pattern"
 description: "Specify the kinds of objects to create using a prototypical instance, and create new objects by copying this prototype.
 Co-opt one instance of a class for use as a breeder of all future instances.
-The  `new`  operator considered harmful."
+The  new  operator considered harmful."
-date: 2020-02-06 13:00
+date: 2020-02-06 13:07
 tags: [디자인패턴]
 comments: true
 share: true